-- a) (to the extent applicable to it) complies with the requirements of the Code; - b) honours any award made against it under any independent DisputeResolution Scheme - c) Complies/respond to audits and provide documentary evidence as requested such as a copy of the Home Buyers Pack
+- a) (to the extent applicable to it) complies with the requirements of the Code; - b) honours any award made against it under any independent Dispute Resolution Scheme.

-Where a Company is found to be in breach of the Code, the Underwriter may (without prejudice to any other rights or remedies it may have) terminate the Company's registration under AHCI Limited.
-This includes failure to participate in the above mentioned audits.
+Where a Company is found to be in breach of the Code, the Underwriter may (without prejudice to any other rights or remedies it may have) terminate the Company's registration under AHCI Ltd.

-Copies of the Code and appropriate guidance can be viewed or downloaded from our website; www.AHCI.co.uk.
+Copies of the Code and appropriate guidance can be viewed or downloaded from our website; www.AHCl.co.uk.